 If you recall from our past discussions of GDP, 70% of it is based on consumer spending – that’s you and me out there in the economy buying food, clothes, cars, you name it, and services.

 In March, when the entire country basically closed all but essential businesses, retail sales came to a screeching halt.
 In most recessions, it typically takes longer for retail sales to so significantly drop.
 The US Department of Labor reported April 2020 retail sales down 16.4% from the month prior.
 However, we have seen a strong bounce-back through the summer and fall.
 In August, retail sales were up again +0.6% from July, and even up +2.5% from August 2019, recovering to $538 billion.
+This upward trajectory continued into September, with sales up +1.9% vs. August, with many attributing it to delayed back to school spending.
+But the spending growth slowed significantly in October, and actually declined in November (-1.1%).

 Going forward, retail sales may continue to be impacted by the loss of jobs and income.
 It remains to be seen if this bounce-back continues through year-end, absent stimulus checks and extra federal unemployment benefits.